microsoft/BotFramework-Composer/docs/howto-sending-http-request.md

 Please note that the **Token property** you set will store the OAuth token result and you can reference it using `{dialog.token.token}`.
 You will need to use this value [here](#add-an-http-request).

-Also make sure your Composer setting have appropriate `appID` and `app password` of the Azure Bot Service registration as shown in the screenshot below:
+Also make sure your Composer settings have appropriate `appID` and `app password` of the Azure Bot Service registration as shown in the screenshot below:

 ![composer-oauth-setting](./media/integration/composer-oauth-setting.png)